fbpx

 Best practices when asking mental health survey questions

 Depending on your goals for obtaining feedback and the setting you’re in, the questions asked could differ.
 However, it is always best to be trauma-informed in your questioning.
 In other words, have a compassionate, empathetic approach towards any population while assuming a trauma history.
+Feedback surveys are an easy way to get direct anonymous mental health data from clients.

 Examples of mental health survey questions: